dariannyko/Dariannyko/README.md

 ## 👋 Hi!
 I'm Daria

 ### Frontend developer
-- I like developing interfaces and learning new things
+- I like to develop complex systems and solve non-trivial problems
 - Creative developer with experience in design
-- Looking for new oportunities
+- Looking for new oportunities :)

 ### Technologies